5th International Workshop of

 17:30 Vendor Session: Hitachi

-09:00 Robert Klie, University of Illinois, Chicago, USA
+09:00 “In-Situ STEM Imaging and Spectroscopy at High Spatial Resolution: Holders, Approaches, and Analysis”, Robert Klie, University of Illinois, Chicago, USA

-10:00 Dmitri Golberg, Queensland University of Technology, Australia
+10:00 “Nanomaterial Property Exploration using in situ TEM”, Dmitri Golberg, Queensland University of Technology, Australia

 11:00 Coffee Break